Josiah Clowes: Legacy

-Clowes was at Middlewich when he died in late 1794, and was buried in St. Bartholomew's churchyard, Norton le Moors, North Staffordshire on 1 January 1795, next to his first wife, where his memorial can still be seen.
+Clowes was at Middlewich, Cheshire, when he died in late 1794, and was buried in St. Bartholomew's churchyard, Norton le Moors, North Staffordshire on 1 January 1795, next to his first wife, where his memorial can still be seen.
 His second wife died shortly afterwards, and was also buried with him.
 He left a large estate, which was inherited by his nephew William Clowes after the death of Margaret, as they had no children of their own.

 His contribution to the canal system was huge, and since he was responsible for three of the four longest canal tunnels built, he was probably the first great tunnelling engineer.
 Although it is not certain, he was probably also consulted on the Standedge Tunnel prior to its construction.